kulics/koral/book-en/document.md

 ```
 But unlike the definition, the left side of the assignment can only be an identifier that has already been defined, otherwise the assignment statement does not hold.
 ## Automated derivation
-In most cases, you can use the simpler automatic derivation syntax `id := value`, we don't need to explicitly specify the type of data, the compiler will automatically infer the type for the data.
+In most cases, you can use the assignment to define new variable, we don't need to explicitly specify the type of data, the compiler will automatically infer the type for the data.

 E.g:
 ```
-B := 10
+B = 10
 ```

-This defines the new variable `b`, which is equal to `10` and is automatically derived as the `int` type.
+This defines the new variable `B`, which is equal to `10` and is automatically derived as the `int` type.

 If we don't want automatic derivation, we can also use the write statement definition to mark the type we need.

 E.g:
 ```
-B: int = 10
+B int = 10
 ```

 ## Constant